trancp/microblog/README.md

 3) cd into repository---

-4) to create docker image of repository--- docker build -t <create name for new image> .
+4) to create docker image of repository--- docker build -t create-name-for-new-image .

 5) run a mongodb container---
-docker run --name <create name for DB container> -d mongo
+docker run --name create-name-for-DB-container -d mongo

-6) creating container for app running node and linking it to a db, then entering bash for the app container--- docker run -i -t --name <create name for app container> --link <name of DB>:db_1 -p 80:3000 <name of image>:latest bash
+6) creating container for app running node and linking it to a db, then entering bash for the app container--- docker run -i -t --name create-name-for-app-container --link name-of-DB>:db_1 -p 80:3000 name-of-image:latest bash

 7) in bash run following command and should return app running on port 3000--- node server.js